OkiDokiTokiLoki/rootine/README.md

 # 🌱 Rootine — Grow Journal

-A single-page web app for logging and analysing 'tomato' plant grow cycles.
-Built as a vanilla-JS progressive web app: no frameworks, no build step, no backend.
+A single-page web app for logging and analysing plant grow cycles.
+Built as a vanilla-JS progressive web app: no frameworks, no backend.
 Everything lives in `localStorage`, works offline, and no fetch to any third party.

 👉 **[Live demo](https://okidokitokiloki.github.io/rootine/)**